Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #2:
 "There's no scarcity of opportunity to make a living at what you love.
 There is only a scarcity of resolve to make it happen." — Wayne Dyer

+💬 Daily Quote #3:
+"Don't try to steer the river." — Deepak Chopra